towns and cities

 neo-gothic architect Viollet-Le-Duc.
 The old walled city is genuine, the

-ramparts are mediaeval; but most of the battlements as well as the
+ramparts are medieval; but most of the battlements as well as the

 steep slate roofs on the towers are due to Le Duc's imagination of how

-the old city ought to have looked in mediaeval times, rather than how
+the old city ought to have looked in medieval times, rather than how

 the normal tourist track, a hill town and county capital almost